gre/webgltexture-loader/README.md

 # WebGLTextureLoader libraries

-The [gre/webgltexture-loader](https://github.com/gre/webgltexture-loader) repository hosts libraries around `webgltexture-loader`, utility to load various kind of textures and by supporting an extensible number of formats.
+[gre/webgltexture-loader](https://github.com/gre/webgltexture-loader) repository hosts `webgltexture-loader` libraries, utility to load & cache various kind of WebGLTexture with an extensible and loosely coupled system.

+The `webgltexture-loader` library is a core WebGL Texture loader implementation used by frameworks like `gl-react`.

+**The gist**

-The `webgltexture-loader` library is a core WebGL Texture loader implementation to be used by frameworks like `gl-react`.
-You need to build a small helper to hook things together (as things are initially uncoupled).
+> You usually need to build a small helper to hook things together (as things are initially uncoupled).
 That said, the following gist is a proof it's still viable to directly use it.

-**The gist**

 ```js
 import { LoaderResolver } from "webgltexture-loader";